PX4/PX4-user_guide/en/payloads/README.md

 * [Camera Triggering](../peripherals/camera.md) from flight controller PWM or GPIO outputs, or via MAVLink.
 * [Camera Capture](../peripherals/camera.md#camera-capture) feedback via hotshoe input.

-## Cargo Drones ("Actuator" Payloads)
+## Cargo Drones (Package delivery)

 Cargo drones commonly use servos/actuators to trigger cargo release, control winches, and so on.
-PX4 supports actuator triggering using both RC and MAVLink commands.
+PX4 supports actuator triggering using both RC and MAVLink commands, as well as providing a native [package delivery in mission feature](../flying/package_delivery_mission.md).

+### Delivery using Package delivery feature

+Read more in [package delivery in mission feature](../flying/package_delivery_mission.md) documentation.

-### RC Payload Control
+### Actuator control with RC

 Up to 6 autopilot PWM or CAN outputs can be controlled using RC channels.
 The outputs that are to be controlled are specified in the [Actuators](../config/actuators.md#actuator-outputs) configuration screen by assigning the functions `RC AUX 1` to `RC AUX 6` to the desired [actuator outputs](../config/actuators.md#actuator-outputs).